freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-035.md

 ## Description
 <section id='description'>

 Next, you want to align the price to the right.
-Add a class named `price` to your paragraph element that has `3.00` as its text.
+Add a class named `price` to your `p` element that has `3.00` as its text.

 </section>